March 2018

 Pets And Trying To Sell Your House

-In a previous article ” Tips On How To Sell Your House Fast” we covered improving your curb appeal to help welcome and be more inviting to potential buyers.
+We’ve covered in a previous article improving your curb appeal to help welcome, and be more inviting to potential buyers.
 However, if you have the outside pristine only to have them walk inside to smell a dirty litter box, you have a problem.

 First, not all people are comfortable with pets.
 Ya, it’s hard to believe, but true.
 I mean what’s not to love?
 Most pets are very lovable and only require some food and water and are willing to give you all kinds of love in return.
 But some people are scared of dogs and cats, while others maybe allergic to them.
 The Balance has this to say about why some people don’t like pets: